General Contractor Invoice Template with Change Orders

 Total previous payments: $35,050

-It also helps the client understand why the remaining balance is what it is.
+Listing these out prevents double-billing concerns and helps the client see exactly why the remaining balance is what it is.

 Retainage